zobr/paste/README.md

 This is a very simple pastebin with minimal design and support for keyboard shortcuts.

-It is written in PHP with Slim framework and it uses MongoDB for text storage.
+It is written in PHP with Slim framework and it uses SQLite3 for text storage.

-Try it out at http://p.smx.lt/
+Try it out at https://p.smx.lt/

 ## Features